African Masks Warp in These Hand-Drawn GIFs

 He's been exerimenting with this character for weeks.
 Initially it looked like the No Face character from Hayao Miyazaki's Spirited Away, but has since formed a visage reminiscent of masks and idols from the Metropolitan Museum of Art.
 He's made dozens of variants on the same basic conceit—plus a sweet enamel pin—and the reason, he says, is it mellows him out.
 "New Year’s marks the start of me being anxious about tax season.
 Animating helps me to give focus to something that isn’t that anxiety," he says.
 "But, it can be difficult to figure out what to animate.
 Having the same starting point of the face helps to alleviate the intimidation of a blank piece of paper."

-Feel your own tax season stress melt away like Brown's mesmerizing faces in the GIFs below.
+Feel your own tax season stress melt away like Brown's mesmerising faces in the GIFs below.

 Check out more of Matthias Brown's work on his website.